 There are many temperature measuring methods available such as thermocouples, contactless temperature measuring devices etc. But for a regular and continuous use, for a welder and quality control engineer, these are all becomes difficult in handling and usage.

 To avoid these difficulties, the cheap and effective method is to use a themochalk.
 Thermochalk is also known as temperature crayons, thermostick and in many brand names.
-Thermochalks indicate surface temperature by changing from chalk mark into a liquid smear.
+Thermochalks indicate surface temperature by changing from a chalk mark into a liquid smear.

 Thermochalk is the simplest means of temperature checking, particularly for welders.
 Thermochalk is basically a Go-NoGo gauge and it cannot measure the exact temperature.
 Thermochalk can only be used to assess whether the surface is above or below the temperature mentioned in it.
 Thermochalks are available in different temperatures.